 Attending a ceremony is usually the final step in your citizenship journey.

-In response to COVID-19, we are following advice from the Ministry of Health to postpone large public gatherings.
-There will be no citizenship ceremonies until further notice.
+In response to COVID-19, there will be no citizenship ceremonies until further notice.

 If you have been approved for a grant of citizenship, the Citizenship Office will instead send your citizenship certificate by courier post.

 People who do not have to go to a ceremony

 You do not have to go to a ceremony if you are:

 - intellectually disabled and cannot understand the oath or affirmation.

 You can still choose to attend a ceremony, if you want to.

 Private ceremonies are approved by the Minister of Internal Affairs only in certain situations.